Tuesday, October 15, 2024

 Already in February we heard about “Succulents” (of which I had no idea) and in March the topic was “Bee Keeping”.
 Here again, great information was presented.

-A week later than usual, our April meeting will be on the 15th with our own Sandy Perkins bringing us up to date on Cicadas.
-It appears that there will be more than enough this year as both the 13-year and 17-year brood emerg in the same year.
+A week later than usual, our April meeting had us all a buzz with our own Sandy Perkins bringing us up to date on Cicadas.
+It appears that there will be more than enough this year as both the 13-year and 17-year broods emerg in the same year.
 Come and find out more.
+(Don’t forget the annuals are also making an appearance.)

 In May, we will be attending to business at the yearly “May Market”, so there will NOT be a meeting.
 Instead, we will be working several days in preparing for, attending, and then putting away all that is necessary for this fun event.